 In the webcast, A.J. showed checking her email and sending a quick reply.
 Some things you can try:

 - What new emails do I have?

 - What new emails do I have since yesterday?

 - What new emails do I have from [insert name]

-Cortana has the richest calendar experience, she can answer a breadth of questions about your calendar, just ask about events on a specific day or meetings with a specific person.
+Cortana has the richest calendar experience.
+She can answer all kinds of questions about your calendar, just ask about events on a specific day or meetings with a specific person.
 She can even tell you what your first or last meeting of the day is.
-For example,
+For example: